 Beneficiaries can choose from several payout methods depending on their preference:1

-Life insurers typically take 14 to 60 days to pay out the death benefit after the beneficiary files the claim.2 This is because they must verify the policy terms and policyholder’s death certificate and confirm who the beneficiaries are.
+Life insurers typically take 14 to 60 days to pay out the death benefit after the beneficiary files the claim.2 This is usually due to the insurer having to verify the policy terms and policyholder’s death certificate and confirm who the beneficiaries are.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.

-Insurers must verify several pieces of information and documentation before approving a claim.
+Insurers usually will need to verify several pieces of information and documentation before approving a claim.
 Missing or incorrect documents (such as not sending the death certificate) or incomplete information on insurance claim forms can delay your life insurance payout.

-Policyholders can prevent this from happening to beneficiaries by regularly updating beneficiaries and other information.
-They should also inform beneficiaries of their beneficiary status and give beneficiaries any relevant information or instructions for filing the claim.
+Policyholders can help prevent this from happening by regularly updating beneficiaries and other information.
+They should also inform beneficiaries of their beneficiary status and give them any relevant information or instructions for filing the claim.

-Insurers investigate the cause of death before approving a claim to make sure that the cause falls within the policy coverage and terms.
+Insurers may need to investigate the cause of death before approving a claim to make sure that the cause falls within the policy coverage and terms.
 Deaths that occur under more unusual circumstances may require further investigation on the insurer’s part to ensure the beneficiary’s claim is valid.

-Insurers must make sure the policyholder was not involved in criminal activity at the time of death, nor was the homicide committed by the beneficiary.
+Occassionally, insurers may verify that the policyholder was not involved in any criminal activity at the time of death, nor was a homicide committed by the beneficiary.
 Either of these can result in the insurer refusing to pay a death benefit.

 Life insurance fraud is the most prevalent form of insurance fraud, so insurers who suspect potential fraud will spend additional time verifying the application and policy documents.3 Even if no fraud is found, this can delay payment by several days or longer.